-According to the dictionary, an "attorney" is "a professional person authorized to practice law."
-Typically, in the USA, that person has attended and graduated from a law school, and, most importantly, has passed the bar exam in the state where they practice law.
+According to the dictionary, an "attorney" or a "lawyer" is "a professional person authorized to practice law" -- basically two terms for the same profession.
+Typically, in the USA, that person has attended and graduated from a law school, and, most importantly, has passed (or is preparing for) the bar exam in the state where they practice law.